Jack-Saysana/OpenGL-Graphics-Engine/docs/simulation.md

 - `vec3 origin`: Point whose distance from any given object in the simulation is compared to range to determine if the object should be considered for collision detection

 - `float range`: Max distance an object can be from `origin` for it to be considered for collision detection.
 Can be set to `SIM_RANGE_INF` to consider all objects in the simulation.

+- `int get_col_info`: If nonzero, the collision depth and direction will be included for each collision.
+If zero, the collision depth and direction are set to zero.

 **Returns**